hdShang/arxiv-daily/docs/cs-RO/2025-08-29/papers/250821378v1-roboinspector-unveiling-the-unreliability-of-policy-code-for-llm-ena.md

 ---
 layout: default
-title: RoboInspector: Unveiling the Unreliability of Policy Code for LLM-enabled Robotic Manipulation
+title: "RoboInspector: Unveiling the Unreliability of Policy Code for LLM-enabled Robotic Manipulation"
 ---

 # RoboInspector: Unveiling the Unreliability of Policy Code for LLM-enabled Robotic Manipulation